Update April 27, 2017

 I have performed many migrations of wordpress.
 When I build sites for clients I typically create the site on my server at home and provide the client with a url so he / she can see the progress of the site.
 This process can also be used for migrations from one domain to another.

-Once the client has given the A-ok to move the site from production to live i.e. from localhost to www.mydomain.com, this is where the migration begins.
+Once the client has given the A-ok to move the site from development to production i.e. from localhost to www.mydomain.com, this is where the migration begins.

 - First I will use phpmyadmin and export the database and save the sql file the clients folder.
 This SQL file will also be used as a backup in case something happens with the migration.